Adity322/desktop-ai-controller/README.md

 ## 🚀 Features

 - 🎙️ Voice-based command execution
-- ⌨️ Keyboard fallback for reliability
+- ⌨️ Keyboard fallback for reliability - Can control the entire system it can open the apps available on the system it can also adjust the sound and brightness of system.
 - 🧠 Modular command architecture
 - 🖥️ Desktop-level automation
-- 🔌 Offline-first design
 - 🛠️ Easy to extend with new commands

 ---